 Assistant Professor, RN

 An Assistant Professor is responsible for clinical supervision, teaching, and evaluation of students in the Associate’s Degree Nursing Program.
 The position is for clinical supervision under the direction of a didactic lead faculty member with participation in all aspects of the nursing program.
 The clinical instructor functions as a team member within the nursing faculty.
-Clinical assignments may include overnight travel and evening and weekend schedules.
+Clinical assignments may include some travel and evening and weekend schedules.

 Faculty is responsible for the following:

 Attends a faculty orientation session.